 In the study a team of Australian researchers examined the effects of present moment-awareness in a sample of 143, well-educated university students and staff (76.3% female) who were part of an online mindfulness training course.
 The researchers surveyed the study participants with a focus on three stress response variables.

-- People’s perceived competence in dealing with a stressful situation, or whether or not the person believes they have the ability to handle a situation or not.
+- Your perceived competence in dealing with a stressful situation.
+Whether or not people believe they have the ability to handle a situation or not, plays a role in how they deal with stress.
 This is called coping self-efficacy and is an indicator of our ability to motivate ourselves to effectively respond to stressful circumstances.
 Coping self-efficacy is consistently linked to increased resilience and less trauma following stressful events.

-- People’s reliance on core values when responding to stressful situations rather than reacting to immediate short-term situations.
-This is described as “values-consistent responding” and describes when people’s responses are consistent with their long-term goals and aspirations, rather than being influenced by the current situation.
+- Your reliance on core values when responding to stressful situations.
+Relying on values rather than reacting to immediate short-term situations is described as “values-consistent responding.”
+This describes when people’s responses are consistent with their long-term goals and aspirations, rather than being influenced by the current situation.
 Being present, research shows, allows people to be more aware of their options and their values, which translates to a heightened sense of well-being, diminished psychological distress, and greater pain tolerance in the presence of stressful circumstances.

-- People’s avoidance of stressful feelings.
+- Your level of avoidance of stressful feelings.
 Avoidance coping is characterized by a tendency to retreat from stressful life events.
 This coping style is associated with increased psychological distress, and reduced well-being across the lifespan.

 Results of the study confirmed that those with greater present-moment awareness were more likely to respond to stress with strategies that lead to greater health and well-being.
 Specifically, being able to be present in the moment when stressed was directly linked to greater perceived ability to handle that stress and more reliance on core values to navigate the stressful situation.
 This effect was seen both the same day, and in response to a different stressor the next day, linking present-moment awareness practice to long-term stress reduction.
 These findings persisted even after accounting for people’s bad moods, and the degree to which stressors were perceived as threatening.